longhornxa/small-group-manual/understanding_his_plan.rst

 			*2. What have you heard about it?*

-			.. only:: leader

 		*If you have Christians who have never read the Bible ask them these questions too*

 Theme Scriptures
 ----------------